All Episodes

 Those guys are good, and they are invaluable at the Heritage Foundation.

-The tax and spend left are back with a vengeance.
+The tax and spend laughter back with a vengeance.

-This is a report that shows that um the tax and the tax burden on uh on families will be eight thousand a year higher per household than under George W. Bush.
+This is a report that shows that the tax burden on families will be 8,000 a year higher per household than under George W. Bush.

 That's what is in our future.

-With everything Mam's proposal and an 8,000 a year higher tax burden per household.
+With everything BAM's proposal and an 8,000-a-year higher tax burden per household.

 Not only was the day-to-day driving eating up families' budgets, but it made the cost of traveling somewhere for vacation all that more expensive.